joshmurr/dip-ai-comp-futures/week_07_text_prompts/README.md

 > “cyborg dragon with neopixels” - [source](https://learn.adafruit.com/generating-ai-art-with-vqgan-clip)

-So you need some generative model to generate an image, a sentence _describing what you want to see in the image_ and then CLIP to compare the two.
+So you need some generative model to generate an image, a sentence _describing what you want to see in the image_, and then CLIP to compare the two.
 CLIP will give you some numerical representation of how well matched the image and the text are.
 You can use this score to inform the generator how it should change the image (to improve the score).
 This process will differ slightly depending on what generator you are using.

 ![Generating images with CLIP](https://i.imgur.com/X1tqraa.gif)